• Got Moisture, Odor and Mold Issues?Request a Service Call (732) 223-2073

 • The HVAC unit is too big and powerful for the property size

 Mold contamination can occur at any time of the year.
-Whether you’re using the HVAC to hear the home on winter or cool the air during the summer months, air duct mold contamination is a real threat.
+Whether you’re using the HVAC to heat the home in winter or cool the air during the summer months, air duct mold contamination is a real threat.
 As such, air duct cleaning could be needed at any time too.

 It is believed that over 4.6 million of the 21.8 million cases of asthma in America can be at least partially attributed to mold spores within the home.
 While this stat does cover all types of mold exposure, mold in the air duct is a major hidden problem.